Carl Sagan's Widow Ann Druyan Real Genius Behind Cosmos Show

 - Published: Wednesday, 18 March 2020 15:54

-Many credit Carl Sagan's unique vision of space exploration as the source behind the award-winning 1980 television series "Cosmos: A Personal Voyage," but the producer of Nat Geo's revival of the beloved show, "Cosmos: Possible Worlds" says Ann Druyan, Sagan's widow, is the brains behind both shows.
-CineMovie sat down with "Cosmos" creator, writer, director and executive producer Druyan and her producing partner Brannon Braga to talk about the show's second season on Nat Geo show and Sagan's legacy.
+Many credit Carl Sagan's unique vision of space exploration as the source behind the award-winning 1980 television series "Cosmos: A Personal Voyage," but the producer of Nat Geo's "Cosmos: Possible Worlds," says Sagan's widow, Ann Druyan is the brains behind both shows.
+CineMovie sat down with "Cosmos" creator, writer, director, and executive producer Druyan and her producing partner Brannon Braga to talk about the show's second season and Sagan's legacy.

 "Cosmos: Possible Worlds" is now airing in its third season (airs Mondays 9/8c) with Neil deGrasse Tyson as the host and executive science editor.
 While Sagan co-wrote and hosted the original, Druyan, an Emmy and Peabody Award-winning science writer, producer, and director, was one of the key minds behind the show.
-Druyan like Sagan is science-minded, and has an endless ideas about exploration.
+Druyan like Sagan is science-minded and has endless ideas about exploration.
 She was also a Creative Director of NASA's Voyager Interstellar Message Project.

 So who does the team look to for endless possibilities in space travel and new universes?
 When CineMovie asked Druyan if there is anyone today who is the equivalent of Carl Sagan, her answer was interesting, as was Braga's response.

 CM: Do we have somebody today like a Carl Sagan who's a wealth of knowledge, theories and possibilities.
 Is there someone who is equivalent to him?